EPCCed/eidf-docs/docs/services/virtualmachines/quickstart.md

 1. Choose the SSH connection to log in for the first time.
 You will be asked to reset the password.

 !!! warning
-    Do not use RDP to login for the first time as you have to reset your password.
+    The first time you log in to a new project you are required to change your one-time password.
-    Always use SSH to login to the VM for the first time.
+    The password is visible through the project page of the [EIDF Portal](https://portal.eidf.ac.uk/) or via [SAFE](https://safe.epcc.ed.ac.uk/).
+The password
+    cannot be changed using the RDP login, or by using a direct SSH via the [jumphost](../../access/ssh.md) and you must use SSH via [VDI](https://eidf-vdi.epcc.ed.ac.uk/vdi/) in the
+    web browser.

 ## Further information